westbrookdaniel/json-cms/README.md

 in local storage, with the ability to export all changed as a new complete JSON file.

 To get started copy (and read) the code in `./content/` into your own project.
+It's only dependency is `zustand` (for a light global store to improve UX).

 ## Example